ratiw/vuetable-2/README.md

 # Contributions
-Any contribution to the code (via pull request would be nice) or any part of the documentation (the Wiki always need some love and care) and any idea and/or suggestion are very welcome.
+Any contribution to the code (via pull request would be nice) or any part of the documentation and any idea and/or suggestion are very welcome.

 > __Note__
-> PR for any bug should be forked from `master` branch.
-> PR for anything else should be forked from `develop` branch.
+> For any bug fix, the PR should be forked from the `master` branch.
+And for any suggestion or additional feature, the PR should be forked from the `develop` branch, where it can be integrated and rolled out in the next release.
+>
+> If you are not sure, please ask by openning a new issue.

 However, please do not feel bad if your pull requests or contributions do not get merged or implemented into Vuetable.